Christina5P/Mindful-Rise/README.md

 If you find an interesting post, you have the option to share it on social media below the posts.

 Users must be logged in to like or comment on a post.
 For admins, it’s easy to approve comments using a filter option that allows multiple comments to be approved simultaneously.
+After a while I decided the comments should be proved without admins authorization.
 Users can also edit or delete their comments and receive alerts or flags to confirm actions like deleting a post.
 The page also features counters for likes and comments.

 ![Screenshot of blogpage](static/img_readme/blogpage.png)